 Will we call the guy the Farmer General?
 Should he get crop subsidies?

-At the Calculated Risk Real Estate Newsletter this week:
+Today, in the Calculated Risk Real Estate Newsletter: Freddie Mac House

 By James As I wrote a couple of years ago, I don’t post here anymore.
 I